rocky-linux/documentation/docs/guides/cms/dokuwiki_server.md

 Note that the "AllowOverride All" above, allows the .htaccess (directory specific security) file to work.

-Go ahead an link the configuration file into sites-enabled, but don't start web services as yet:
+Go ahead and link the configuration file into sites-enabled, but don't start web services as yet:

 `ln -s /etc/httpd/sites-available/com.yourdomain.wiki-doc /etc/httpd/sites-enabled/`